krobbi/fungus/README.md

 Other commands are available for math, logic, stack manipulation, input, and output.

+# Preprocessing Stages
+Fungus processes Befunge programs in multiple stages before they are
+interpreted:

-# Playfield Stage
+## Playfield Stage
-The first stage of Fungus is to take the one-dimensional string of source code characters and convert it to a rectangular grid of integers that can be looked up by 2D coordinates (the 'playfield'.)
+The first stage is to take the one-dimensional string of source code characters and convert it to a rectangular grid of integers that can be looked up by 2D coordinates (the 'playfield'.)

 The source code is split into lines, with trailing empty lines ignored.
 The height of the playfield in cells is the number of lines, with a minimum of 1.